Meditation: Effects

 Research on the processes and effects of meditation is a subfield of neurological research.
 Modern scientific techniques, such as functional magnetic resonance imaging and electroencephalography, were used to observe neurological responses during meditation.
-Concerns have been raised on the quality of meditation research, including the particular characteristics of individuals who tend to participate.

-Meditation lowers heart rate, oxygen consumption, breathing frequency, stress hormones, lactate levels, and sympathetic nervous system activity (associated with the fight-or-flight response), along with a modest decline in blood pressure.
-However, those who have meditated for two or three years were found to already have low blood pressure.
+Meditation lowers heart rate, oxygen consumption, breathing frequency, stress hormones, lactate levels, and regulates the sympathetic nervous system activity (associated with the fight-or-flight response), along with a modest decline in blood pressure.
 During meditation, the oxygen consumption decrease averages 10 to 20 percent over the first three minutes.
 During sleep for example, oxygen consumption decreases around 8 percent over four or five hours.
 For meditators who have practiced for years, breath rate can drop to three or four breaths per minute and "brain waves slow from the usual beta (seen in waking activity) or alpha (seen in normal relaxation) to much slower delta and theta waves".
+Recent meta-analyses indicate that meditation and mindfulness practices, can significantly reduce blood pressure and improve cardiovascular biomarkers by reducing sympathetic nervous system activity, regulating cortisol, and decreasing inflammation.

-Studies demonstrate that meditation has a moderate effect to reduce pain.
-There is insufficient evidence for any effect of meditation on positive mood, attention, eating habits, sleep, or body weight.
+Studies demonstrate that meditation practices may significantly improve pain measures, quality of life, and mental health outcomes in people with chronic pain.

 Luberto er all (2017), in a systematic review and meta-analysis of the effects of meditation on empathy, compassion, and prosocial behaviors, found that meditation practices had small to medium effects on self-reported and observable outcomes, concluding that such practices can "improve positive prosocial emotions and behaviors".
 However, a meta-review published on Scientific Reports showed that the evidence is very weak and "that the effects of meditation on compassion were only significant when compared to passive control groups suggests that other forms of active interventions (like watching a nature video) might produce similar outcomes to meditation".
+The cultivation of mindfulness meditation generally incorporates practices aimed at cultivating prosocial and virtuous qualities, including empathy, compassion, and loving-kindness.

 Meditation has also been found to support the development of psychological resilience.
 Regular practice can help individuals manage chronic stress, trauma, and emotional challenges by fostering greater emotional regulation, reducing rumination, and enhancing adaptive coping strategies.

 "Challenging" and adverse effects

-Contemplative traditions
+Some cross-sectional surveys indicate that meditation may induce "challenging" and "unwanted" experiences.
+However, the studies could not establish a causal relationship between meditation and the reported adverse effects, since they were cross-sectional and included only participants who reported negative experiences.
+Another investigation indicated that the strongest risk factors associated with negative experiences in meditation were having attempted divine, magical, or occult practices, psychedelic use, and contemplation of mysteries.
+This study also found that mindfulness meditation techniques are not associated with negative experiences.
+Other studies also indicate that the standard, widely implemented Mindfulness-Based Stress Reduction (MBSR) program does not result in harm, with some research additionally suggesting that mindfulness meditation may even protect against multiple forms of harm.

-Throughout East Asia the detrimental and undesirable effects of incorrect meditation and mindfulness practice are well documented due to the long varied history of cultivation in these fields.
-Many traditional herbal, intentional and manual treatments have been prescribed from the past to present day for what is diagnosed as zouhuorumo (走火入魔).
+Common adverse effects